2401teamone/Pinniped-cli/README.md

       	- Schema: Update the database schema to match the migrations in your local pnpd_data/migrations folder.

       	- Database: Update the `pnpd.db` file to match your local `pnpd.db` file, and update schema migrations.

+### Security
+By default the EC2 instance is configured to only accept http and https traffic (ports 80 and 443) as well as SSH traffic (port 22).
+Please further configure and harden the instance as your security needs require.